Rajneeti (2017 film): Soundtrack

-The film soundtrack is composed by Habib Wahid, Fuad al Muqtadir and Pritam Hasan.
+The film soundtrack is composed by Habib Wahid, Fuad al Muqtadir and Pritom Hasan.
 A total of four songs have been used in the film.
 The first song of the film titled is "O Akash Bole Dena Re" sung by Kheya and Shafayat (Jalali Set) sung the rap as an additional addition.
 The song tune and music arranged by Habib Wahid and lyrics written by Kabir Bakul.
 It was released on YouTube on June 14, 2017.
 Then its second song titled "Ghore Phire Elo Re", which was sung by Parvez Sajjad and Pritam Hasan.
 The song composed by Pritom Hasan himself and lyrics written by Mehedi Hasan Limon.
 Which was released on YouTube on June 19, 2017.
 The third song of the film titled is " Range Range Moner Range" released on June 22, 2017, sung by Fuad al Muqtadir, Konal and Tahsin.
 The song composed by Fuad al Muqtadir himself and lyrics written by (?).
 The fourth and last song of the film titled is "Premer, Majhe" sung by Dinat Jahan Munni.
-The song composed and music arranged by Pritam Hasan and written by Kabir Bakul.
+The song composed and music arranged by Pritom Hasan and written by Kabir Bakul.
 The song was released on YouTube on June 25, 2017.
 All the songs from the film were released on Sony Deadsea Bengali's YouTube channel.